 Already have a library card and need to renew it?
 You can renew your library card here.

-Fill out an application form at any Spokane County Library District library
+Fill out an application form and bring it to any Spokane County Library District library.

-If you live in an area other than those described above, ask our staff about options for a paid non-resident library card.
-The annual cost is $105 per household.
+If you live in an area other than those described above or would like to access all of our remote access digital resources, ask our staff about options for a paid non-resident library card.
+The annual cost is $135 per household.

 Through reciprocal agreements, the resources of the Spokane Public Libraries and the Liberty Lake Municipal Library are available to Spokane County Library District residents and residents of either city can have a Spokane County Library District library card for free.

-If you obtain a library card under this agreement, you’ll be entitled to all library privileges except interlibrary loan, and remote access e-sources such as digital resources, and downloadable audiobooks, eBooks, and music.
+If you obtain a library card under this agreement, you’ll be entitled to all library privileges except interlibrary loan, all pass programs, including the Spokane Symphony Pass program and the Family Museum Pass program, and remote access e-sources such as digital resources and downloadable audiobooks, eBooks, and music.